-As part of the School's efforts to ensure a drug- and alcohol-free environment, random drug tests may be conducted on a regular basis as determined by the School.
-The School reserves the right every three to six weeks to have a reasonable number of students from the student body be randomly tested for illegal substances.
-The School also conducts "for cause" drug tests based upon the finding of reasonable grounds as listed earlier.
+As part of the School's efforts to ensure a drug- and alcohol-free environment, random drug tests may be conducted on a regular and/or non-regular basis as reasonably determined by the School.
+The School reserves the right every three to six weeks to have a reasonable number of students and/or employees from the school be randomly tested for illegal substances.
+The School also conducts "for cause" drug tests on identified individuals based upon the finding of reasonable grounds as listed earlier.

-In the absence of extraordinary circumstances, any student who tests positive or admits to illegal drug or alcohol use as a result of either random selection or selection for cause, will be subject to at least the following school actions, requirements and conditions, at the School's discretion:
+In the absence of extraordinary circumstances, any individual who tests positive or admits to illegal drug or alcohol use as a result of either random selection or selection for cause, will be subject to at least the following school actions, requirements and conditions, at the School's discretion:

-- Immediate dismissal from School for the remainder of the current module or for the student's remaining program of study.
-The student will also be subject to any additional actions that may occur as a result of the course dismissal, including, but not limited to, repeat fees or being placed on probationary status. - The student must be assessed by a certified evaluator from one of the drug treatment programs approved by the School and enrolled in a program prior to resuming School enrollment. - The student must follow the assignments of the evaluator and provide evidence of completion of those assignments, if applicable. - The student must sign a release form at the treatment center giving the School access to information regarding his or her progress in the treatment program. - The student must earn and submit a certificate of completion, if applicable, or submit similar documentation to the School prior to receiving any official graduation documents.
+- Immediate dismissal from School for the remainder of the current module/term or for the student's remaining program of study or suspension of employment.
+In such a situation a student will also be subject to any additional actions that may occur as a result of the course dismissal, including, but not limited to, repeat fees or being placed on probationary status. - The individual must be assessed by a certified evaluator from one of the drug treatment programs approved by the School and enrolled in a program prior to resuming School enrollment. - The individual must follow the assignments of the evaluator and provide evidence of completion of those assignments, if applicable. - The individual must sign a release form at the treatment center giving the School access to information regarding his or her progress in the treatment program. - The individual must earn and submit a certificate of completion, if applicable, or submit similar documentation to the School prior to receiving any official graduation documents.

-Failure to complete a recommended drug treatment program in a timely manner, as determined by the School, may be cause for withdrawal from the School until proof of completion of the program.
+Failure to complete a recommended drug treatment program in a timely manner, as determined by the School, may be cause for withdrawal from the School or from employment until proof of completion of the program.